0xAsh/0xAsh.github.io/_posts/2020-07-29-Kioptrix-Level-1.2.md

 meterpreter >
 ```

 We got a shell... idk though...
-I hate using MetaSploit sometimes.
+I hate using MetaSploit _sometimes_ (not always).
 Let's see if we can be elitist and find a manual exploit for this vuln, after all it's from `2011`.
 There's bound to be one.

 `~~~Googling~~~`